ProSoft2025/EasySaveProject/README.md

 If the presence of business software is detected, the software must prohibit the launch of a backup job.
 In the case of sequential jobs, the software must complete the current job and stop before launching the next job.
 The user will be able to define the business software in the general settings of the software.
 (Note: the calculator application can substitute the business software during demonstrations).
 #Getting Started
 To get a local copy up and running follow these simple example steps.
 But before anything else you should be sure to have Visual Studio 2019 in order to run the program.

+### Version 3

+EasySave version 2 has been distributed to many customers.

+Following a customer survey, the management decided to create a version 3 with the following improvements:

+* Backup in parallel

+The backup work will be done in parallel (no more sequential mode ).

+* Management of priority files

+No backup of a non-priority file can be done as long as there are priority extensions pending on at least one job.
+Extensions are declared by the user in a predefined list (present in general settings).

+* Remote console

+To allow real-time monitoring of the progress of backups on a remote workstation, we developed an HMI allowing a user to monitor the evolution of backup jobs on a remote workstation.

+* Log file

+For the logs it is possible to view them with a JSON and XML extension.

 Once you will have set up your computer You will have to clone this project.